Real-Time with act-sse

 BroadcastChannel

-Manages per-stream subscriber sets and an LRU state cache:
+Manages per-stream subscriber sets and an LRU state cache for reconnects:

 type AppState = BroadcastState & {